Tubular Products Division Conference

 Edward is a member of the executive boards of the MSCI Tubular Products Council, Committee on Pipe and Tube Imports (CPTI), and the Steel Tube Institute of North America (past president).

-Edward holds a Bachelor of Science degree in metallurgical engineering from Lafayette College and a MBA in executive management from Ashland University.
-He is married with two sons and lives in Lexington, Ohio.
+Edward holds a bachelor of science degree in metallurgical engineering from Lafayette College and an MBA in executive management from Ashland University.